wp-plugins/digishop/readme.txt

 * Download limits: maximum 3 per order
 * Allows functionality the form submission to go in a new window
 * Optional shipping address requirement (both available as a global setting and per individual product)
+* Supports a secure HOP URL.
+The main idea of the Secure HOP URL is to redirect to another URL.
+The script must redirect to an address passed by the "r" parameter.
+Having this kind of redirect is very useful because when your visitors are about to return to your site PayPal checks and if the returning URL is a non-ssl link then it puts a warning with makes the user experience less optimal.
+DigiShop includes a sample redirect script that you can install on your secure site.

 <a href="http://orbisius.com/go/intro2site?digishop"
     target="_blank">Free e-book: How to Build a Website Using WordPress: Beginners Guide</a>